This blog was written by Kayleigh Alexandra of MicroStartups

 If you’re not sure why that campaign deserves to open a piece all about character-driven storytelling in the digital era, look it up.
 The brand went from a generic comparison service to something viable for merchandise, all because the anthropomorphic meerkats with the silly voices were oddly captivating.
 And while you might not have the budget for CGI-laden commercials, you can definitely use social media characters.

 But how exactly do you do it?
-How do you find or create suitable brand characters and work them into your social media content?
+How do you find or create suitable brand characters and work them into your social media marketing content?
 Here are some handy tips on this promising tactic:

 Choose characters with long-term viability